browserengineering/book/book/scheduling-and-threading.md

 This will be the trigger for actually scheduling an animation frame back on the main thread.
 This completes the loop: now the main thread will request that the browser thread schedule a task back on the main thread 16ms in the future).

-This setup is important because it needs to be the browser thread that determines the frame rate of the main thread, not the other way around.

 ``` {.python}
 class Browser: